julian-molina/Documentation/_includes/charting_space/time-frame-scale.md

 **1. To set a time frame value**, place the mouse pointer over the corresponding time machine or timeline chart time frame box and scroll the mouse wheel.

+{% include image.html file='interface/time-frame-scale-00.gif' url='yes' max-width='100' caption='To set a time frame, scroll the wheel of the mouse over the time frame scale box.' %}

 <!--------------------------------------------- CHARTS ends -->

 {% endif %}